04 Mar Hackerpocalypse: A Cybercrime Revelation

 In his New York Times bestselling investigation, Ted Koppel reveals that a major cyberattack on America’s power grid is not only possible but likely, that it would be devastating, and that the United States is shockingly unprepared.
 A national cyberattack recently targeted power grids in Ukraine, and it is believed that the malware used in crippling Ukraine’s power systems was also spotted affecting mining and railway companies.

 The primary goal of our report is to spark major discussion around cybercrime — and cyber defense — from local, national, and global political and business leaders.
-We invite broadcasters, publishers, editors, reporters, and bloggers to borrow generously from our report in their efforts raise up cybersecurity in the public’s consciousness.
+We invite broadcasters, publishers, editors, reporters, and bloggers to borrow generously from our report (with proper attribution to us as the source) in their efforts to raise up cybersecurity in the public’s consciousness.

 Cybercrime cost estimates have risen from $400 billion in early 2015 to $6 trillion by 2021.